Canyala/create-script-lib/README.md

 ### JSON Query (JQ)

-`jq` is a tool that allows you to edit json files from the command line. `create-script-lib.sh' use it to edit congig files.
+`jq` is a tool that allows you to edit json files from the command line. `create-script-lib.sh' uses it to edit config files.

 Test for `jq` like this: